csb324/eleventy-obsidian-ninareth/notes/People/Costi's Family/Costi's Dad.md

 Also a member of the [[Eberronian Military]].

 ## Clues
-[[Hugh]] has a patch he believes is from Vlad’s outfit that reads “Vladimir Grosu, corporal, [[Beating Heart Regiment]]”.
+[[Hugh]] has a patch he believes is from Vlad’s outfit that reads “Vladimir Grosu, corporal, [[Beating Heart Battalion]]”.
 This battalion of the [[Eberronian Military]] was well-known historically for a distaste of non-living humans.
 Seems like they push back strongly against use of any “non-souled creatures”, like Vampires but also maybe war-forged in more modern cases.

-Memory from [[Hugh]] upon killing [[Jecka]]
+Memory from [[Hugh]] upon killing [[The Beauties of Shadow#Jecka|Jecka]]
 	Hugh finds himself on a bloody battlefield.
 Sees Vlad standing back looking aghast, as a large hulking man with pointed ears, monstrous teeth, and a two handed warhammer pushes him to the ground and say “we don’t retreat”

 [[Cinder]] mention that somone at [[The Furnace]] says he remembers a Grosu out in the [[Bihor Region]] region of [[Eberron]] about a year and a half ago.
 The [[Fire Raisers]] can give us more information. [[Niko]] has offered to help find more information as well.